eobrain/11home/posts/2013-09-01-dance-of-the-two-cultures.md

 date: 2013-09-01
 category: Society
 image: /img/heaney.webp
-image-text: Seamus Heaney Obituary in the New York Times
+imageText: Seamus Heaney Obituary in the New York Times
 ---

 Today the New York Times marked the death of Seamus